national food of india

 Regional Specialties

-From the butter-laden breads of North India to the crispy dosas of South India, each regional dish reflects the agricultural practices, climate, and cultural influences of its area.
-East India’s fish curries and West India’s vada pav show the region’s bold use of spices and ingredients, making India’s culinary traditions both diverse and unified.
+From the butter-laden breads of North India to the crispy dosas of South India, each regional dish reflects its area’s agricultural practices, climate, and cultural influences.
+East India’s fish curries and West India’s vada pav show the region’s bold use of spices and ingredients, making India’s culinary traditions diverse and unified.

 The Cultural and Social Context of Indian Food